froukje/datamapu/content/posts/classical_ml/adaboost_example_clf.md

 ![adaboost_data_bins1](/images/adaboost/ab_example_clf_bins1.png)
 *The dataset with bins based on the weights.*

 Now, some randomness comes into play.
 Random numbers between $0$ and $1$ are drawn, then we check in which bin the random number falls, and the according data sample is selected for the new modified dataset.
 We draw as many numbers as the length of our dataset is, that is in this example we draw $10$ numbers.
 Due to the higher weight of the misclassified example, this example has a larger bin and the probabilty to draw it is higher.
-We align our "random numbers" with the results we achieve using [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.AdaBoostClassifier.html) for comparison purposes.
-Let's assume we draw the numbers $[0.5, 0.01, 0.06, 0.6, 0.65, 0.3, 0.45, 0.4, 0.31]$, which leads to the selection of the samples $[8, 0, 1, 8, 8, 5, 2, 8, 7, 5]$.
+Let's assume we draw the numbers $[0.1, 0.15, 0.06, 0.5, 0.65, 0.05, 0.8, 0.7, 0.95, 0.97]$, which leads to the selection of the samples $[1, 2, 1, 8, 8, 0, 8, 8, 9, 9]$.
 The modified dataset, then has the following form.

 ![adaboost_data2](/images/adaboost/ab_clf_data_first_second_stump.png)
 *Modified dataset to build the second stump.*